Commonwealth v Yunupingu: Background

-Galarrwuy Yunupingu AM brought a native title claim on behalf of the Gumatj, a clan of the Yolŋu People, to the Full Court of the Federal Court of Australia in 2019.
+In 2019, Galarrwuy Yunupingu AM, an elder of the Gumatj clan, brought an Aboriginal title claim on behalf of his clan, to the Full Court of the Federal Court of Australia.
+He also fought for compensation of $700 million for the damage caused to their land rights by Australian Commonwealth laws and actions in taking the land, under the Native Title Act 1993 (NTA).
 The claim sought financial compensation for land acquired by the Commonwealth in the Gove Peninsula in northeast Arnhem Land for bauxite mining purposes in the 1950s and 60s.
-The Federal Court ruled in Yunupingu's favour in May 2023.